 Anti-Ableist

-critical scholarship that confronts ableism and lifts up activist voices.
+critical scholarship that confronts ableism and lifts activist voices.

 Identifying intersecting systems of oppression entwined with ableism across diverse global locations.